IN42Developers/IN42/README.md

 > nvm install --lts

-Next we want to install the expo cli.
+Next we want to install the Expo CLI.
 Depending on your situation you may use one of these commands.
 Its used to later start our local server for testing<br>

 > install expo cli
 >